PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 !!! tips

-	You can also solder one pin on one side and then the opposite pin on the other side to secure your workpiece, ensuring it stays in place without shifting accidentally.
+	You can solder one pin on one side and then the opposite pin on the other side to secure your workpiece, ensuring it stays in place without shifting accidentally while you solder the other pins.

 #### Finalisation & Installation

 Re do the operation for the second Driver TMC 5160.

 Install it on your PlanktoScope Hat 1.3 on the designated connectors.

-Photo montage driver sur HAT
+In order to avoid any electric continuity between the 2 Drivers, you can spray them with some tropicalization varnish or add electronic tape between both.

 ### Assembly of the Axial Fan